canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANLab_atlas/README.md

 not yet included may be involved, which if involved might have a much more probable boundary for a region than any yet included here.
 For instance, we don't have an RVM or a trigeminal nucleus in this parcellation, but they certainly exist.

+Additionally, some of these regions are derived based on criteria that have only been investigated by single studies.
+In particular, many cortical parcels are based solely on Glasser's parcellation criteria, many basal ganglia parcels are based solely on Tian's parcellation criteria, etc. Contrast that with the Julich atlas' cytoarchitectonic areas.
+Cytoarchitecture has been successfully used as a way of demarcating regions for decades, while multimodal imaging metrics (Glasser) lack that kind of validation to say nothing of novel criterial like functional connectivity streamline watersheds (Tian).
+Using these kinds of novel criteria are helpful from the perspective of ontology: we can label brain regions in some consistent fashion.
+We can't presuppose physiological significance of the boundaries however, and future updates to this atlas should revisit such delineations.

 ## References